mfornos/awesome-microservices/README.md

 - [Karaf](http://karaf.apache.org/) is a small OSGi based runtime which provides a lightweight container.
 - [Akka](http://akka.io/) is a toolkit and runtime for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
+- [Erlang/OTP](http://www.erlang.org/doc/design_principles/users_guide.html) is a programming language used to build massively scalable soft real-time systems with requirements on high availability.

 ## Platforms